roam-mosaic/theme-boilerplate/README.md

 You can [follow these steps](#getting-started) to get live reload up and running.
 Renember to [open Chrome DevTools](#i-have-yarn-watch-running-but-live-reload-isnt-working) for live reload to work.

-When you're ready to build your theme you can run `yarn build` and your theme's CSS will be built into the 'build' folder
+When you're ready to *build your theme*, run `yarn build`.
+This will create a complied version of your theme into a new, single css file ready for distribution located in the 'build' folder.

 ## Troubleshooting